The Psychological and Physical Effects of Breakups

 Breakups, whether romantic, marital, or significant emotional separations, are among the most stressful experiences a person can face.
-While often considered a normal part of life, the consequences of a breakup extend far beyond temporary sadness.
+While often considered a normal part of life, the consequences extend far beyond temporary sadness.
 Research has shown that breakups can profoundly impact both mental and physical health, affecting mood, cognition, sleep, immunity, and even heart function.

-Understanding these effects is crucial for effective coping and recovery.
 This article explores the psychological and physiological consequences of breakups, discusses strategies for emotional healing, and provides practical tips to overcome the pain and rebuild a healthy life.

 I. Psychological Effects of Breakups